 a.
-In preparing consolidated financial statements, only investments in financial ßß 4161N - 4162N.2 08.12.31 allied subsidiaries except insurance subsidiaries shall be consolidated on a line by-line basis; while insurance and nonfinancial allied subsidiaries shall be accounted for using the equity method.
+In preparing consolidated financial statements, only investments in financial allied subsidiaries except insurance subsidiaries shall be consolidated on a line by-line basis; while insurance and nonfinancial allied subsidiaries shall be accounted for using the equity method.
 Financial/non-financial allied/non-allied associates shall be accounted for using the equity method in accordance with the provisions of PAS 28 ilnvestments in Associatesî.